j0pine4/DigitalColony/content/Articles/grass-field-usd.md

   - Houdini
   - Technical
-subtitle: Learn how to scatter natural looking grass with Houdini and leverage Pixars USD format inside of Katana
+subtitle: Learn how to scatter natural looking grass with Houdini and leverage Pixars USD format inside of Katana.
 ---

 ## [By: Jonah Pine](https://www.artstation.com/j0pine4)